FrederikLL/JSP2/README.md

-JS Period 2 handIn
+# JS Period 2 handIn

 ## Explain Pros & Cons in using Node.js + Express to implement your Backend compared to a strategy using, for example, Java/JAX-RS/Tomcat

-(y) ## xplain the difference between Debug outputs and ApplicationLogging.
+## (y) Explain the difference between Debug outputs and ApplicationLogging.
 What’s wrong with console.log(..) statements in our backend code.

-(y) ## Demonstrate a system using application logging and environment controlled debug statements.
+## (y) Demonstrate a system using application logging and environment controlled debug statements.

 ## Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript/Typescript + relevant packages